pagalvin/tsbook/chapter03_PracticalConsiderations.md

 [^3]: Web browsers are not, strictly speaking, virtual machines.
 However, since we're merely trying to be practical in this chapter, it's close enough.

+[^ie]: Internet explorer, in particular, has plagued me over the years.
+It plagues me today.